ahmadjerjawi/Dotfiles-Dwm-enviroment/README.md

 # My dwm-flexipatch fork and other app

-This is a customized version of dwm-flexipatch with added functionality for dwmblocks, additional scripts, files, icons, and font.
+This is a customized version of dwm-flexipatch with added functionality for dwmblocks, additional scripts, files, icons, and fonts.

 ## Things  I Did